mosip/documentation/docs/pre-registration.md

 * The user can print the acknowledgement containing PRID and QR code.
 *  This QR code can be scanned at the in-person registration centers.

-## Download of pre-registration data at Registration Centers
+## Download of pre-registration data at registration centers
 * User provides the PRID/QR code at the registration center.
 * The registration form gets pre-filled with the pre-registration data.